Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Utilization of Zero Advantage Samples

 As shown in the Equation \ref{eq:relative_advantage}, GRPO measures a sample's advantage by comparing its reward score to the average level of its group.
 This strategy is effective in most scenarios where the reward scores exhibit variance.
 However, it fails in an edge case where all reward scores are identical, lacking any distinguishable value.
 In this case, each score equals the mean, yielding zero advantage values and preventing these samples from contributing to gradients.
 We call this problem \textit{zero advantage}.

-In this section, we first reveal that a common practice of scaling RL, i.e., leveraging a rule-based reward function that only verifies the correctness, is usually vulnerable to zero advantage.
-Subsequently, to tackle this problem, we explore two straightforward strategies, including relative length reward and offline samples injection.
+In this section, we first reveal that when leveraging a rule-based reward function that only verifies the correctness, GRPO is susceptible to the zero advantage problem.
+Subsequently, to tackle this problem, we explore two straightforward strategies, including relative length reward (RLR) and offline samples injection (OSI).
+The former leverages fully positive samples (with reward scores of $1$) to promote efficient reasoning, while the latter uses fully negative samples (with reward scores of $0$) to further enhance the reasoning capabilities of RL-trained models.